 In a hapless postscript, progressive congressmen convened the Buchanan Committee in 1950, which investigated illegal lobbying practices.
 Its targets were mainly members of the far right, from Merwyn K. Hart, Elizabeth Dilling’s friend and benefactor, to young libertarian economist Milton Friedman.
 Dubbed a “New Deal Witch Hunt” by its opponents, the Buchanan Committee’s investigations attracted widespread ridicule and little attention.
 By this time, Communism had supplanted fascism as America’s chief enemy and public boogeyman; rehashing wartime sedition trials seemed old hat, even as Joe McCarthy and others plunged America into an anti-communist witch hunt.

 It’s difficult to view the Sedition Trials as anything more than a shameful joke.
 Rather than prosecute each case individually, an approach which might have succeeded, Rogge and his staff insisted on a mass trial, predicated on a conspiracy that was, at best, difficult to prove, at worst nonexistent.
-Moreover, as historian Geoffrey R. Stone notes, the Trial “set an important political precedent for the Smith Act prosecution of Communists during the Cold War.”
+Moreover, as historian Geoffrey R. Stone notes, the Trial “set an important political precedent for the Smith Act prosecution of Communists during the Cold War,” from the McCarthy era to antiwar demonstrators in the ’60s and ’70s.
 Hence the democracy’s perennial dilemma of adopting repressive methods against subversive, totalitarian opponents.

 In other sense, however, it was a missed opportunity.
 The rhetoric and actions of Coughlin, Elizabeth Dilling, Gerald L.K.
 Smith and others showed millions of Americans, even during the nation’s most progressive decade, hungered for totalitarian rule.
 And the failure to successfully prosecute them or remove their toxins allowed many of their arguments to seep into mainstream political discourse.
 So long as there are reactionaries, bigots and corporate plutocrats willing to use and exploit them, America will never be rid of their influence.